jkereako/jkereako.github.io/_posts/2015-03-27-essential-tools-for-the-traditional-home-bar.md

 title: Essential tools for the traditional home bar
 author: Jeff Kereakoglow
 categories : Mixology
-excerpt: Everything you need to get started.
+excerpt: Everything you need to start your traditional, home cocktail bar.
 layout: post
+revisions:
+  2015-04-02: Edited excerpt and copy
 ---
-There's a lot of crap out there telling you what you need to start your home bar.
-This article will add to that pile.
+There is a lot of garbage out there which tells you what you need to start your home bar.
+This article will add to that garbage pile.

 Also, by "traditional" I mean pre-prohibition era.
-So no vodka and no tequila.
+So, no vodka and no tequila.

 # Essentials
 You need everything in this list.